garrettomi/byBooks/README.md

 Troubleshooting

 - When starting up byBooks and accessing the frontend local port browser, occassionally there's a caching bug where the books will not display until after the browser has been refreshed

+- Blob storage or image hosting for thumbnails